wyatt727/LSPosedKit/Docs/15-troubleshooting.md

 **Cause**: Gradle property conflicts where built-in project properties override command-line `-P` parameters.

 **Symptoms**:
-- Running `./gradlew :scripts:newModule -Pname="MyModule"` creates a module named "scripts" or "LSPosedKit"
+- Running `./gradlew :scripts:newModule -PmoduleName="MyModule"` creates a module named "scripts" or "LSPosedKit"
-- The `-Pname` parameter appears to be ignored
+- The `-PmoduleName` parameter appears to be ignored

 **Debug Steps**:
 1. Check if you're using `project.findProperty('name')` in Gradle scripts